AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 ---
 title: Path to Your First Experience Using AEM Headless
-description: In this part of the AEM Headless Developer Journey, understand the steps to implementing your first headless experience in AEM including planning considerations and learn best practices to make your path as smooth as possible.
+description: In this part of the AEM Headless Developer Journey, you will understand the steps to implementing your first headless experience in AEM including planning considerations and learn best practices to make your path as smooth as possible.
 ---

 # Path to Your First Experience Using AEM Headless {#path-to-first-experience}

-In this part of the [AEM Headless Developer Journey,](#overview.md) understand the steps to implementing your first headless experience in AEM including planning considerations and learn best practices to make your path as smooth as possible.
+In this part of the [AEM Headless Developer Journey,](#overview.md) you will understand the steps to implementing your first headless experience in AEM including planning considerations and learn best practices to make your path as smooth as possible.

 ## Objective {#objective}